coreviz/cli/README.md

-Edit an image with a text prompt:
+Edit an image with a text prompt (🍌 Nano Banan + Flux Kontext in the CLI!):

 ```bash
 npx @coreviz/cli edit path/to/image.jpg --prompt "make it cyberpunk style"